a77lic7ion/CLIAI/Readme.md

 (Placeholder for future screenshots.
 You can add images here once the application is running.)

 ⚙ Installation
-To get started with the Intelligent Network Manager, follow these steps:
+To get started with NetIntelli X, follow these steps:

 Clone the Repository (or download the ﬁles)